morgenruff/programming-for-web-winter-2024/README.md

-# programming-for-web
-files for web programming course at MCAD, winter 2024
+# Programming for Web, Winter 2024
+## by Morgen Ruff

+Starting JavaScript programming in my MCAD MAGWD course.

+🧑🏼‍💻